PiGo86/fasthtml-admin/README.md

 - Admin user creation and management
 - Database backup and restore
 - Works with both FastHTML database and dictionary stores
+- FastHTML best practices for session handling and authentication
+- Built-in validation functions for passwords, emails, and more
+- Extensible validation system for custom validation rules
+- HTMX integration for real-time form validation

 ## Installation